rafaheringer/document-grouping/README.md

 ### console app
 Made with C# .NET Core, this is a Console App with functions to get, prepare and save the data required to start the machine learning.

+To-do:
+[ ] Persist the global words dictionary
+[ ] Retrieve the global words dictionary
+[ ] Accept a text file or input, not only local PDFs

 ### web app
 Made with Angular, the objetive is clarify the Machine Learning process with visual context.
 This is study purpose, so I'm no preocupied with performance.